Elk Lake (Oregon)

 Elk Lake is a natural body of water in the central Cascade Range in the U.S. state of Oregon.
 Nearly 4900 ft above sea level, the lake is part of a volcanic landscape about 25 mi west-southwest of Bend along the Cascade Lakes Scenic Byway.

 Elk Lake is about 6 mi west of Mount Bachelor in Deschutes National Forest.

 Nearby lakes include Hosmer, Sparks, Blow, Doris, Devils, Lava, and Little Lava.

 Heavily used for recreation, the lake is among the most popular of the Cascade Lakes.
 Its name stems from the large number of elk that formerly frequented the area in summer.
 During winter, Elk Lake freezes, and access roads are usually closed by snow until late May.

+The popular fishing game Russian Fishing 4 added Elk Lake as its first non-Russian fishing map in June 2025, featuring a variety of bluegills and gars.

 Recreation

 The United States Forest Service manages campgrounds, boat launches, and picnic sites at various locations around the lake, also served by a private resort with cabins.
 Lake activities include sailing, fishing, swimming, and windsurfing.

 The lake supports populations of brook trout generally ranging from 7 to 14 in and kokanee averaging 8 to 9 in.
 Hiking trails leading to other high-elevation lake groups, such as those in the Mink Lake basin, begin at Elk Lake.